unik-name/docs.unikname.network/docs/uns-network-glossary/README.md

 # uns.network Glossary

-Our glossary contains key terminology specifically related to <uns/> Ecosystem.
+Our glossary contains key terminology specifically related to <brand name="uns"/> Ecosystem.
 If you have any comments or requests, please [open a topic on our forum](https://forum.unik-name.com).

 [[toc]]